msalehisedeh/flexible-table/README.md

 |onconfigurationchange |Will be called when user selects to hide/un-hide some of headers on configuration pop-up          |

+# Version 1.6.0
+Fixed issue with filtering while using operational characters.
+If allowing filter while typing and if type an opration character like "*", "!","=","<", ">" we do not want to filter any row out of tabulating data.
+Also, modified printing mechanism to print only the current page.
+In case of 4000 records in a table, we definately do not want to print all rows to avoid performance degradation.

 # Version 1.5.6
 Made performance improvement for filtering.
 If there are more than 1000 records and you have set the filterWhileTyping, then there could be performance issues.
 As a result, removed case insensivity to perform bette.
 Also, introduced delay filtering for those who type fast!!